 A few readers of our book, Think Like a Vegan, sent us messages asking about vegan cookbooks and vegan food blogs to help them learn about vegan food.
 I’ve gotten this request frequently over the years and I’ve written a few of these lists.
 It’s time to pull them together properly.
-Today, World Vegan Day (1 November), is the perfect opportunity to do so.

 What should we be eating?

 Anything we want!

 If you want to easily learn about nutrition, one of the most helpful apps is The Daily Dozen by Dr Greger.
 The app groups foods and suggests portions of each one we should be striving to eat each day.
 Hitting the “daily dozen” is optimal, but getting as many of foods listed is the goal.

 I don’t always eat like this.
 Most of the time I don’t.
 I did learn alot from it.
 It helps us visualise what a healthy, balanced meal looks like and, more importantly, what an uncomplicated meal looks like.
 We don’t always need complicated things.
 A few vegetables raw, steamed or blanched, some beans or tofu, maybe some grain thing and a nice dressing.
 Done.

 And we don’t need to go out and spend loads of money on special or unfamiliar ingredients we might not use.
 Veganise what you’re already familiar with.
 Start with what you know.
 You don’t need to come up with all new dishes, unless you want to.
 And we do need to keep some staples in the cupboards – whatever they may be whether fresh, dried, frozen or canned – all those things are valid and nutritional – so we can make food for ourselves.

 As you start being vegan, keep it simple and keep focused on the ethics.
 You’ll give yourself the best chance to be vegan and influence others by your example.